microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 You can use this tutorial to build the application for Android or iOS.

-The application takes an input input, performs the super resolution operation when the button is clicked and displays the image with improved resolution below, as in the following screenshot.
+The application takes an image input, performs the super resolution operation when the button is clicked and displays the image with improved resolution below, as in the following screenshot.

 ![Super resolution on a cat](../../../images/mobile-superres-cat.png)